 David vented to God frequently throughout the Psalms.
 He never shied away from telling his Father everything that was on his mind.
 I can tell you from experience that some of my best encounters with God have been at times when I’ve cried out in desperation.
 I laid it all out on the line, and I shared with Him my true feelings.
 I cannot begin to tell you how freeing that is!
 Something happens when we are willing to say, “God, I have no clue how You are going to work all this out…but here You go!”

-3) Prayer reminds me of who I am in Christ.
+- Prayer reminds us of who we are in Christ.

 I love how God used so many different relationship analogies in His Word to describe the relationship between Himself and believers.
 He’s our Father (Romans 8:14-16), our Shepherd (1 Peter 2:24-25), our Groom (Ephesians 5:25-27), our King (Romans 8:16-18), and so much more.